okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 To run a test of your SSR Registration Inline Hook, go to the Okta sign-in page for your Okta org, click the **Sign Up** link, and attempt to self-register.

-* If you use an allowable email domain, such as `john@example.com`, the user registration goes through.
+* If you use an allowable email domain, such as `rosario.jones@example.com`, the user registration goes through.
 * If you use an incorrect email domain, the user registration is denied.
 Review the error message, which displays the error summary from the external service code and is passed back to Okta.
 See [error](/docs/reference/registration-hook/#error).

-To run a test of your progressive profile Registration Inline Hook, go to the Okta sign-in page for your Okta org and attempt to sign in.
+To run a test of your Progressive Enrollment Inline Hook, go to the Okta sign-in page for your Okta org and attempt to sign in.

 * If you use a valid additional profile attribute, the update goes through.
 * If you use an invalid profile attribute, the update is denied.
 Review the error message, which displays the error summary from the external service code and is passed back to Okta.
 See [error](/docs/reference/registration-hook/#error).